ethereum/consensus-specs/specs/phase0/p2p-interface.md

 - `seq_number` is a `uint64` starting at `0` used to version the node's metadata.
   If any other field in the local `MetaData` changes, the node MUST increment `seq_number` by 1.
-- `shards` is a `Bitvector` representing the node's persistent attestation subnet subscriptions.
+- `attnets` is a `Bitvector` representing the node's persistent attestation subnet subscriptions.

 *Note*: `MetaData.seq_number` is used for versioning of the node's metadata, is entirely independent of the ENR sequence number,